Barnet Logo

 Plastics

 A great deal has been written about plastics in philately which are used as mounts and protectors.
-Here I am only going to say that top museums, libraries and archives only use polyester (Mylar and Melinex are commercial names) without any anti static coatings, with paper or similar materials.
-They never use PVC which can ooze plasticisers and forms acid as it decomposes.
+Here I am only going to say that top museums, libraries and archives only use polyester (Mylar is a commercial name) without any anti-static coatings, with paper or similar materials.
+They never use PVC.

 Physical Damage